Academic Guidelines

 The Intensive English Program and English Essentials offer five levels of study: Beginner, High Beginner, Intermediate, High Intermediate, and Advanced.
 Each tier can be completed in one semester.

 Your placement exam score is used to determine your proficiency level, which in turn determines your classes.
 You must take four hours of class per day: two two-hour core classes.
-Optional electives are available each term.
-Electives meet for one hour per day, Monday through Thursday.
-Typical class schedules are noted below.
-Changes in electives must be finalized by the "drop/add" deadline published on the registration material.
+See a typical class schedule.

 Attendance